CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```SMALL_BITER``` Creature can cause a painful, non-damaging bite.

 ### Special attacks
+Some special attacks are also valid use actions for tools and weapons.

 - ```NONE``` No special attack.
 - ```ANTQUEEN``` Hatches/grows: `egg > ant > soldier`.